Featured courses

 Specific academic requirement:

-- High school students or tertiary-level students who have NO computer science background.
+High school students, tertiary-level students who have

 Introduction to Australian Business and Commercial Law